Robbie Grossman Player Props: Rangers vs. Dodgers

 - The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 17th in MLB.

-- The Dodgers have the 20th-ranked team ERA among all league pitching staffs (4.43).
+- The Dodgers' 4.41 team ERA ranks 19th across all MLB pitching staffs.

+- Sheehan (3-0) gets the starting nod for the Dodgers in his sixth start of the season.
+He has a 4.91 ERA in 25 2/3 innings pitched, with 18 strikeouts.

-- His last appearance was on Sunday against the New York Mets, when the righty went 4 2/3 innings, surrendering one earned run while giving up three hits.
+- The right-hander last appeared on Monday against the Baltimore Orioles, when he tossed five innings, allowing four earned runs while giving up five hits.

-- The 24-year-old has an ERA of 4.25, with 8.7 strikeouts per nine innings, in nine games this season.
-Opponents are batting .228 against him.
+- The 23-year-old has amassed an ERA of 4.91, with 6.3 strikeouts per nine innings, in five games this season.
+Opponents are batting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.